ReFACT: A Benchmark for Scientific Confabulation Detection with Positional Error Annotations: Benchmarking LLMs with ReFACT

 \subsection{Evaluation Tasks and Metrics}

-We propose a structured evaluation framework to assess LLMs’ capabilities in handling scientific confabulation across three key dimensions: Judgment, Localization, and Correction, each targeting a distinct capability necessary for handling confabulation in scientific discourse. \autoref{fig:pipeline} illustrates the evaluation pipeline using an entity replacement example.
+We propose a structured evaluation framework to assess LLM's capabilities in handling scientific confabulation across three key dimensions: Judgment, Localization, and Correction. \autoref{fig:pipeline} illustrates the evaluation pipeline using an entity replacement example.